-Here are the team previews of every team in the 2018 World Cup – All FIFA rankings are as of February 26th.
+Here are the team previews of every team in the 2018 World Cup:

 - Russia – FIFA Ranking 61– Russia are the hosts of the World Cup and after a disappointing showing at the 2016 European Championships they found success when Stanislav Cherchesov took over as the manager.
 While they have solid players such as Igor Akinfeev, but most play in the Russian league and not the better European Leagues.
 The Russians best finish in a World Cup was 4th place back in 1966 and in one of the easier groups they have the second-best odds to advance after Uruguay.

 - Uruguay – FIFA Ranking 22 – Uruguay have the best betting odds to win Group A and they won the first World Cup as the hosts in 1930 and again in 1950.
 The team advanced to the round of 16 in 2004 and placed 4th in 2010.
 They have a great attack with Luis Suárez and Edinson Cavani.
 The squad finished second in the tough South American qualifying process and while the attack is there that area struggled in a couple of recent friendlies and if the attack is not there Uruguay could be upset and not make it out of the group.

 - Egypt – FIFA Ranking 43 – Egypt has the third best odds to win Group A. The Pharaohs are all about defense, as since Hector Cúper took over as manager the squad has allowed more than one goal only once in 30 matches.
 They have a solid backline defense and a good midfield and they are hoping that Liverpool’s Mohamed Salah can give them some offensive spark.
 The Pharaohs are making their first World Cup appearance since 1990 and their best ever finish in the tournament was 13th back in 1934 and they have only played in the tournament twice.